sennett/outage-mgmt-prototype/readme.md

 - ubiquiti customer presimses equipment (CPE).
 "The CPE" is the dish on the outiside of the customers house
 - mimosa
 - cambium

+What can I do next?

+- Better outage detection.
+Hamish won't message people unless he knows a tower is down.
+Build concept of equipment outage.
+Not tied to UNMS any more :D  Hard, interesting problem.
+- SMS Messaging - medium, but premature.
+He won't send bulk messages and is not sure about spending money just yet.
+- Copy paste message - easy, low impact.
+No API stuff.
+- Dashboards showing outages - medium, sort of dull problem.
+Client table.
+Use client stream to read clients.
+Update every 5 minutes.
+Would need to do this anyway with outage detection.